Stobart Rail Freight: History

 On 19 September 2006, Stobart Rail commenced a daily delivery train on behalf of the British retailer Tesco under a three-year arrangement to transport goods by rail, this service switched 70 per cent of its retailer's cross-border traffic from road to rail.
 Ran daily, these trains collected Tesco products that had been separately transported from various sites around the Midlands to the company's depot at Daventry International Railfreight Terminal (DIRFT) in Rugby, hauling them to the Grangemouth Rail terminal in Scotland.
 On the return journey to Rugby, roughly 90% of its capacity would typically be filled by Tesco while the remaining 10% would be occupied by Coca-Cola; one train could convey the equivalent of 26 lorries in each direction each day.
 Stobart Rail had reportedly invested £5.5 million into this inaugural rail freight service.

-The company had arranged for the provision of Class 66 locomotives to be both supplied and manned by Direct Rail Services (DRS) to haul its services.
+The company had arranged for the provision of Class 66 locomotives to be both supplied and operated by Direct Rail Services (DRS) to haul its services.
 Each train consisted of 26 specially designed 45 ft curtain-sided shipping containers, which at 8 ft 6 in in height are within the UK loading gauge; Stobart purchased 90 of these new containers to provide this service.
 The train travels at an average speed of 40 mph, which is comparable with a lorry, although the whole process takes slightly longer because of additional loading and unloading.
 Over the three-year timespan, it was estimated that the Tesco freight service will replace 130,000 lorry journeys and save three million road miles per year.
 Stobart received £400,000 from the UK Government and the Scottish Executive to encourage and part-finance the switch from road to rail.
 The train was marked in Tesco corporate colours.

 Stobart had previously transported some of its freight by rail, using Stobart-liveried IWB Ferrywagons hired from Tiphook.

 During February 2008, Stobart Rail commenced operating passenger charter services under the Stobart Pullman brand, having purchased Hertfordshire Rail Tours from the administrator of FM Rail.
 Both the motive power and a set of Mark 3 carriages were leased from DRS.
 However, after only five months of operation, Stobart Group permanently ceased operations of the Stobart Pullman in July 2008.